kuru-studio/kuru-studio-discord-bot/README.md

 ### Setting up your local environment

 To start working on the bot you will need to clone this repository to your system.
-Once you've done that `cd` to the repository then copy `sample.env` to `.env`.
+Once you've done that `cd` to the repository then copy `.sample.env` to `.env`.

 ```
 cp .sample.env .env